snigo/alias-map/README.md

 # AliasMap
-AliasMap data structure from lost types series.
+AliasMap class from lost types series.
 Bi-directional map with support of aliases.
 Might be very good solution for indexing unique data.

 ## Usage